Updates from the MBA

 Beasts of No Nation

 Beasts of No Nation is a motion picture by Cary Fukunaga.
 And when I say “by”, I mean that every aspect of this film has his fingerprints.
-With experience in both film and television (with credits on everything from Jane Eyre to True Detective), Cary Fukunaga clearly set out to make his own specific vision.
-Writer, director, cinematographer, and even cameraman when a leg injury took out the cameraman who had been shooting the film.
+With experience in both film and television (with credits on everything from Jane Eyre to True Detective), Cary Fukunaga clearly set out to realize his vision in this binding production.
+He was writer, director, cinematographer, and even cameraman when a leg injury prevented the cameraman from continuing to shoot the film.

 A film about a young boy who is drafted into being a child soldier in a horrific war, the film is based of of the Uzodinma Iweala book of the same name.
 Cary Fukunaga researched child soldiers and the Sierra Leone Civil War for six years before coming across the electric-prosed novel.
 “I read through the novel and I loved the elegant and concise way that Uzodinma Iweala told the story.”
 Fukunaga said, “I felt that would be the best way to enter the subject.”

 Fukunaga was clearly avoiding making Beasts of No Nation an “issue movie”.
 There is no specific, based-on-a-true-story conflict.
-There is no specific place or time that this story takes place.
-He does not want to educate you and impassion you into action for a specific cause.
+There is no one place or time that this story takes place.
+He does not seem to seek to educate you and impassion you into action for a specific cause.
 This movie, instead, is about the emotional damage that is suffered by child guerrilla fighters worldwide.
-The spiritual conflict that lies within growing up witnessing (and committing) these atrocities, and how that affects the young, is clearly the central idea of this movie.
+The spiritual conflict that lies within growing up witnessing (and committing) these atrocities, and how that affects the young, is the central idea of this film.

 Fukunaga is aware of the emotional toll this takes on viewers.
 “No one’s gonna want to watch it, even if they hear it’s a good film,” he said before the release, noting how tough it is to persuade people “to make the time to watch something that’s emotionally taxing.”